 Today we’re sharing 10 ethical wedding tips on how to throw an eco-friendly, plant-based bachelorette party for your bestie, while reducing waste!
-Spending the day at a greenhouse, planting terrariums is not only a plant lovers dream, but also the perfect way to celebrate a bridal couple and their tribe in a relaxed, fun way that nourishes these close friendships.
+Spending the day at a greenhouse, planting terrariums is not only a plant lovers dream, but also the perfect way to celebrate a bridal couple and their tribe in a relaxed, fun way that nourishes these close friendships in the run up to an awesome vegan wedding.

 We’re in love with this awesome, sustainable bachelorette party idea, especially for conscious brides that want to work toward a zero-waste, vegan or green celebration.